I know my friend Mary is giggling right now reading this post because she loves to call me crunchy granola. Whatevs Mary!

 Part of our family's switch from processed to whole/real foods was phasing out boxed cereal.
 After a few months of not having it around, the villagers got angry and threatened to tar and feather me.
 To keep the torches and pitchforks to a minimum, I started making granola.
 I make a huge batch at once and store it in a big plastic cereal box thingy I found on clearance at Macys.
-Because the granola is so hearty,
+Because the granola is so hearty, Troy we don't need to eat a punch bowl full at a time, 1 "box" lasts us about 3-4 weeks.

 The base recipe is pretty versatile and I've had fun being creative with flavors.
 I've made a chocolate peanut butter batch, but Cranberry, Orange, and Walnut has been my favorite, hands down.